 Miami Film Festival is a world-class platform for International, American, and Ibero-American films.
-The special 40th edition of the Miami Film Festival occurs from March 3-12, 2023.
+The special 41st edition of the Miami Film Festival will take place from April 5-14, 2024.
 The Festival showcases the work of the world’s best emerging and established filmmakers to the diverse cosmopolitan community of Miami.
 Cash awards totaling more than $100,000 are given in competition categories.

 John S. and James L. Knight Concert Hall at the Adrienne Arsht Center

 In recent years, the Miami Film Festival has attracted approximately 45,000 people a year, as well as 300 filmmakers, producers, talent and industry professionals from around the world as it showcases more than 100 feature narratives, documentaries and short films of all genres, from 40 different countries.
-Highlights of recent festivals have included award presentations and exclusive in-depth conversations with film legends Pedro Almodovar, Penelope Cruz, Rita Moreno, Riz Ahmed, Ramin Bahrani, Ryusuke Hamaguchi, Aldis Hodge, Javier Camara, Andra Day, Ari Wegner, Cristobal Tapia de Veer, and Joshua James Richards; and numerous World and International Premieres.
+Highlights of recent festivals have included award presentations and exclusive in-depth conversations with film legends Pedro Almodovar, Penelope Cruz, Rita Moreno, Riz Ahmed, Ramin Bahrani, Ryusuke Hamaguchi, Aldis Hodge, Javier Camara, Andra Day, Ari Wegner, Diego Luna, and Nicolas Cage; and numerous World and International Premieres.

 The Festival also hosts dozens of world-class events every year, including the Mercado de Cine Frances y Europeo, which brings together over 40 buyers and sellers from Europe and Latin America; annual events in partnership with VARIETY, including The International Feature Film Award Roundtable; as well as numerous workshops, masterclasses, legendary parties, and industry happy hours.